On topological graphs with at most four crossings per edge: Improvements for the Crossing Lemma and Albertson Conjecture

 \begin{cor} Let $G$ be an $n$-vertex simple topological graph.
 If every edge of $G$ is crossed by at most $k$ other edges, for some $k \geq 2$, then $G$ has at most $3.81\sqrt{k}n$ edges. \end{cor}

 \begin{cor} The number of incidences between $m$ lines and $n$ points in the Euclidean plane is at most $2.44m^{2/3}n^{2/3}+m+n$. \end{cor}

 The previous best constant in the last upper bound was $2.5$.
-It is known~\cite{PT97} that this constant should be greater than $0.42$.\footnote{ The constant $0.42$ is the one stated in the literature (see, e.g.,~\cite{BMP05}), however, Adam Sheffer~\cite{Adam} recently observed that a known construction due to Elekes actually gives the better constant $0.629$.}
+It is known~\cite{PT97} that this constant should be greater than $1.27$.\footnote{ The constant $0.42$ is mentioned in~\cite{PT97} due to miscalculation.
+It was pointed out recently in~\cite{BCV18} that the actual constant is $1.27$.}